TheDaleks/ContentDK/Markdowns/2016-07-13-its-not-about-the-technology-its-about-the-money.md

 There are no applications of blockchains which do not involve a double-spending problem.
 A blockchain that was used for an application with no double-spending problem is nothing more than a database, so you could just replace it with a distributed hash table.
 People have also used the blockchain for timestamping.
 This only works because Bitcoin has become well-known as a point of reference.
 If you had a need for timestamps, you certainly wouldn’t invent a blockchain to do it.

 Yet people are running around everywhere in the Bitcoin world screaming “blockchain blockchain blockchain” for all kinds of non-intuitive purposes until they're buried under piles of money.
 I can't believe how long it's taking for people to get wise to this ruse, but I hope it won't last too much longer.
-A blockchain does not have a wide range of applications.
+A blockchain has many applications.
 However, there is one application[^2], namely that of being a currency, which is overwhelmingly important.

 ## Money As A Hallucination